 Consistent with its mission statement and the NAEYC standards and supportive skills, the program provides a comprehensive early childhood education that meets the diverse needs of the students enrolled and the children and families served in the community.
 Current theory is linked to best practices through a variety of learning opportunities in the classroom and in field placement experiences.
 The program is designed to be inclusive by providing a developmental approach to teaching and learning.
 Individual student needs are addressed directly by the child care faculty as well as through college support services.
 Support and resources are provided to promote optimal student success.

 The purpose of the Child Care Education program is to train students to become professionals who will offer quality early childhood experiences in an effort to enable all children to learn.
 Students will learn to create environments that meet the diverse needs of children and families.
-The philosophy of the department is grounded in the belief that “high quality early childhood development programs have many substantial payoffs” (R. Lynch).
-Long term studies have suggested that quality programs have the following characteristics in common: well educated staff, rich curriculum that emphasizes language and literacy skills, motor development, social-emotional development and parent involvement.
+Long term studies have suggested that quality programs have the following characteristics in common: well educated staff, rich curriculum that emphasizes language and literacy skills, motor development, social-emotional development, STEM, and parent involvement.
 The faculty is committed to an emphasis on quality in education.
 Students are exposed to current research and expected to link it to best practices in the field.